janiluuk/L4D2_DLR/README.md

 ### Soldier
 - Faster movement and reduced damage
 - Ninja-level melee rate
-- Calls in airstrikes (example plugin included)
+- Aim and press `!skill` to call in an airstrike
 - **Toggleable night vision**

 ### Athlete